© VisitmyLisbon.com – 2021

 Ideal for romantic and chic couples, lovers of shopping and great restaurants, party groups, hen, stag.

-From now on, you have to write Graça and it’s pronounced like this : « gra · suh » (/ˈɡɾa.sɐ/).
-This working-class district is perched on the high hill, in the extension of the castle and the Alfama districts.
-With its rural village atmosphere, Graça is very pleasant to live in.
-It is here that you can eat a delicious workers’ lunch for € 7.50.
-It is not sheltered from the fresh wind but it is the price to pay to admire the most beautiful panoramas of Lisbon.
+This district is spelled Graça, but it’s pronounced : « gra · suh » (/ˈɡɾa.sɐ/).
+This working-class district is perched on a high hill, just beyond the castle and Alfama neighborhoods.
+With its rural village atmosphere, Graça is a lovely place to live.
+Here, you can enjoy a delicious workers’ lunch for just €7.50.
+It’s not protected from the fresh breeze, but that’s the price to pay to admire some of the most beautiful panoramas in Lisbon.

 Ideal for people in good physical health and families.